Quick Start¶

 ellar new db-learning

-This will scaffold db-learning project with necessary file structure shown below.
+project with necessary file structure shown below. path/to/db-learning/

 ├─ db_learning/